Structured vs. unstructured data: which one is better for SEO?

 Google Search can show AMP pages as rich results, just like other web pages.
 To help Google comprehend your web page better, you need to add structured data to it.

-However, Google does not guarantee that using structured data will result in a favorable outcome in search results.
+However, Google doesn’t guarantee that using structured vs. unstructured data, for instance, will result in a favorable outcome in search results.
 For more info, see Google’s Structured Data General Guidelines.

 Structured vs. Unstructured Data: A Comparison